apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But consider zeroth-order.
 An optimizer that only uses the parameters to optimize the parameters.

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
 Essentially, you get true pipieline parallelism for free, with no downsides.
-Besides the fact that zeroth-order optimization kinda sucks, anyway.
+It's amazing.
+It's super easy to scale.
+Genuinely fantastic.

-The approach is basaically an evolutionary one.
-Much like RL, we can choose any loss function we want, because we're guessing and checking.
-This is pretty cool, and makes it pretty unique as a finetuning method.
+But another thing that's cool is, much like RL, we can choose any loss function we want, because we're guessing and checking.
+This makes it pretty unique as a finetuning method.

-Although we get to save a lot of memory, it doesn't seem to work all that well.
-In particular, to minimize the loss by tweaking model weights, you need directional information.
-The gradient.
-Which you don't have, so you have to estimate.
-There are two approaches to this.
-Either you fall back to the analytical definition of a gradient, which involves evaluating the model once with a nudge to each parameter, or you sample a bunch randomly.
-By sampling enough times in enough different random directions until you get a decent estimate, you can take a step in that direction.
+So, let's explain how it works.
+To minimize the loss by tweaking model weights, you need direction information and magnitude information.
+You need the gradient.
+Which you don't have, so you have to find a way to estimate.
+There are a bunch of ways to do this, but the most popular is MeZO and algorithms that derive from MeZO.
+More on that next soon.

+Broadly, There are two approaches to this.
+Either you fall back to the analytical definition of a gradient, which involves evaluating the model once with a nudge to each parameter, or you use an evolutionary approach.

-In any case, as I said before, this sucks.
-The fact that it sucks is probably why nobody uses it.
-It is much better just to compute the gradient like a normal person.
-Then you have the gradient.
+The common thing about every ZO approach though is that it sucks.
+And that's probably why nobody uses Zeroth-Order optimizers.

+The specific reason why it sucks is that the only way to can get information about the gradient is by sampling, and sampling doesn't do a whole lot for you.
+You have to sample a ton, but sampling doesn't give you a lot of information about the grads, and even the information it does give you is noisy.
+Worse, it's noisy the way your batch is noisy.
+Getting a bad batch is a problem even under first-order optimization.

+But wait, it gets worse.
+To get a gradient update with the same convergence as you get by doing backprop a single time, you need to average over p perturbations, where p is your parameter count.
+That's the analytical definition of a gradient.

+In summary, the ZO gradient noise is so, so, so bad.

+It's better just to calculate grads if you have the option.
+Calculating the gradient directly is better than trying to estimate it with smoke and mirrors.

+It does save you a ton of memory though.
+And it works on loss functions that are not differentiable, as long as they are finely-grained enough.

+But why bother.
+Clearly nobody bothers.
+I'm bothering.
+Dangit.
+I got nerdsniped so fucking hard.

 You would think this would be the end of the story for ZO-Optimization.
 But not quite.
+Unfortunately I think ZO has a lot of potential.

 ## ZO Tricks

 There are a number of interesting things that you can do.
 I think they make this class of techniques worth not completely counting out yet.

+Some of these tricks exist in the literature.
+Many of them do not exist in the literature and I do not think anyone else has thought about them.
+They're original thoughts by me.
+Perhaps obvious ones, but original regardless.

 ### MeZO

+### TODO THIS IS WRONG I DID NOT KNOW WTF I WAS TALKING ABOUT

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractible or interesting at all.
+The paper describes a way to implement ZO that's extremely efficient and scalable.

 The core idea is that you don't have to actually *store* each perturbation to the model.
-If you write your kernels very carefully, all you have to store is a prng seed for each item in your batch and the activations of your current layer.
+If you write your kernels very carefully, all you have to store is the prng seed to generate a model perturbation, and the activations of ONLY your current layer.
+But you have to write your own kernels.

 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
 The input to the kernel is the parameters associated with the layer, along with a batch of activations from the previous layer and associated prng state.
 The output is a batch of activations for the next layer.
+That's it.
+That's all the memory you need.

-You can load a parameter or set of parameters, sample from each prng stream to perturb it, and then compute all the different things you need to with the perturbed params.
+In this kernel you can load a parameter or set of parameters, sample from each prng stream to perturb it, and then compute all the different things you need to with the perturbed params.
 This can be done in registers, there is no need to materialize a full tensor of parameters for each tensor in your batch.
 Once the losses are computed, you can reset the prng stream and, for each layer, stream through the parameters again to produce a sum of the random perturbations, weighted by the loss/rewards.
 This is your pseudogradient.
 Then you take a step.

 So, you evaluate the model batch-size-many times.
 But you only load the parameters twice, once during forward() and once during the update.
 You don't have to load batch-size many perturbations, but you do need to run the model that many times and store that many copies of the activations.
 You're probably not memory bandwidth bound, assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.